codevjs/Youtube-Chat-Bot/README.md

 # Youtube Live Stream Chat Bot

-This is project for scraping youtube live stream chat and bootstrapped with [Create React App](https://github.com/facebook/create-react-app) & [puppeteer](https://developers.google.com/web/tools/puppeteer).
+This is project for scraping youtube live stream chat.
+It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) & [puppeteer](https://developers.google.com/web/tools/puppeteer).

 ## How to run